islajr/learn-java/roadmap/4-web-frameworks/notes.md

 ## Spring Boot and Backend Development

 Spring Boot works for backend development in the same way other backend frameworks work, but with a bit more complexity as it is being written in java which is known for being verbose and complex.

+### Controller

+This is the most important part of the application.
+It helps map URLs and generally dictate and implement methods that need to be implemented when the URL is accessed.

+### DAO

+This part of the application dictates how data is stored.
+It receives information and feeds it to the **service** which ultimately feeds it to the controller.